SwirlLang/documentation/docs/introduction.md

 slug: /
 ---

-Swirl is a high level programming language.
+Swirl is a general purpose, high level programming language.
+It accommodates features like static typing, object-oriented, functional etc.

-Some of the features of Swirl:
+Some of the key features of Swirl:
 -   Easy learning curve
 -   Develop faster with a clean and concise syntax
--   Make performant apps
+-   Make efficient apps
 -   Available for all major platforms
 <details>
   <summary>Except windows.
 Click to know why</summary>
   <div>
     <div>Because it sucks.
+We don't consider it a OS.
 Move to Linux</div>
   </div>
 </details>
 -   Make amazing things with the powerful set of standard libraries
+-   Awesome package management
--   And first class support for Linux
+-   First class support for Linux
 -   No support for Windows

 ## Quick start